AronHetLam/ATEM_tally_light_with_ESP8266/libraries/TallyServer/README.md

 # TallyServer libraby
-This TallyServer library allows Clients running Skårhøj's (<https://skaarhoj.com>) Arduino libraries for ATEM switchers to connect and retrieve tally data.
+This TallyServer library allows Clients running Skårhøj's (<https://skaarhoj.com>) [ATEM libraries for Arduino](https://github.com/kasperskaarhoj/SKAARHOJ-Open-Engineering/tree/master/ArduinoLibs) to connect and retrieve tally data.
 This is useful as ATEM switchers only allow for 5-8 connections (depending on the model), and you might need more tally lights than that.

+This library can also be used for creating a tally system for other platforms, if you get tally data from another data source and use this librabry to transmit the data to your tally lights.
+Again, the tally lights need to run [Skårhøj's ATEM libraries for Arduino](https://github.com/kasperskaarhoj/SKAARHOJ-Open-Engineering/tree/master/ArduinoLibs).

 The library supports:
 - Arduino boards with an Ethernet module or ESP8266 WiFi module.